 Trading takes place around-the-clock and real-time price information is used to respond to price moves across a diverse range of global markets.
-The Sub-Fund invests in a varied portfolio of instruments including, without limitation, futures and forward contracts.
-These markets may be accessed directly or indirectly and include, without limitation, stocks, bonds, currencies and short-term interest rates.
+The Sub-Fund invests in a varied portfolio of instruments which may include, without limitation, futures and forward contracts and transferable securities, including certificates on AHL investment funds pursuing strategies in accordance with this Sub-Fund's investment strategy.1 These markets may be accessed directly or indirectly and include, without limitation, stocks, bonds, currencies and short-term interest rates.